 Writing a critique is unlike most other forms of writing, and thus is often new even to the most experienced writers.
 After all, you're writing for an audience of size one, and almost certainly have something negative to say -- but rather than trying to persuade them about something, you're hoping they'll just hear what you have to say.

-- Say it's your opinion.
+- Explicitly say it's your opinion.
 Even if you're absolutely certain that a comma was misplaced, the author will hear you better if you phrase your point as opinion rather than fact.
+Thus, "Possible missing comma" is ideal, or "I think you might be missing a comma here"; not "Missing comma" or "You're missing a comma here."
 Yes, you might have been taught in school that "it's assumed everything you say is your opinion," but that doesn't mean that in critiques you shouldn't remind the author.
 You should.
-They'll hear you better if they don't feel you're coming on too strong, and them hearing you is the ultimate idea, right? :-)
+They'll hear you better, and them hearing you is the ultimate idea, right? :-)

 Okay, details.
 Here are the specific phrasing issues I've noticed that separate the diplomatic critiques from those authors complain about as offensive:

 - Instead use:

 - "It didn't work for me when ..."

 - "I thought it would work better for me if..."